joybindroo/Programming-Course/README.md

-# A Comprehensive Programming Course: From Novice to Expert
+# A Comprehensive Computer Science & Programming Course: From Novice to Expert

 ## **Module 1: Foundations of Computer Science**